 When you have a hard budget a lot of decisions are made for you.
-There simply isn’t the luxury for tons of track on a large layout with lavish landscapes.
+There simply isn’t the luxury for tons of tracks on a large layout with lavish landscapes.

 This layout will have to be small, fun and simple.

 Take the £15 limit on track and trains for example.
-The forces the decision re gauge.
+This forces the decision re gauge.